bactopia/bactopia/docs/usage-basic.md

                                 files are removed.
 This will not affect the ability to resume Nextflow runs, and only occurs at the end of the process.

-    --dry_run               Mimics workflow execution, to help determine if conda environments or container images are properly set up.

     --version               Print workflow version information